Skip to content

 4. Benzoyl Peroxide - The Bacteria Killer

-Why it works for cystic acne: Benzoyl peroxide kills C. acnes bacteria and has anti-inflammatory properties.
-It's one of the few ingredients that can penetrate deep enough to reach cystic infections.
+Why it works for cystic acne: Kills C. acnes bacteria and has anti-inflammatory properties.
 For spot treatment, the ZO Skin Health Complexion Clearing Masque uses 5% sulfur (similar antibacterial mechanism) to draw out impurities from deep cysts while calming inflammation.

 Timeline: Reduced inflammation in 3-5 days, fewer new cysts in 4-6 weeks